 We are to love God with all our mind.
 The Hebrew word heart included the mind.
 The mind as most of us know is the major influencer for our choices.
 Our beliefs and understandings which influence our choices has been developed by how we have interpreted our experiences.
 Each day we can choose to seek and experience God.
 Such Godly experiences, practiced daily, can help reshape our faith and understanding.
 We can grow to know God more and more through such experiences.

 Since 1991 I have faced many challenges along my spiritual well being and each time it had everything to do with how I set my mind, priorities, and attitude.
 What was I thinking?

 "It is a spiritual axiom that every time we are disturbed, no matter what the cause, there is something wrong with us."
 Twelve Steps And Twelve Traditions page 90

-The emphasis all along is how well we right ourselves with God instead of how well the world is right with us.
-We are to change ourselves to be right with God, not to be right in the world.
+The spiritual solution has always been how well I right myself with God instead of how well the world is right with me.
+I am to change myself to be right with God, not to be right in the world.

 Reshaping thought, belief, and attitude is to be done continually.
-Each day we just do the best we can ensuring it is progress.
+Each day we do the best we can ensuring we are making progress.
 We must continue to progress because it is an active journey throughout life.